aerickt/lapwing-for-beginners/src/Chapter-05.md

 ![system settings](img/5-system.png)

 > If you'd like to know more about the default dictionaries that come with the all-in-one plugin, have a look at the [homepage](https://github.com/aerickt/plover-lapwing-aio).
+Many of these plugins are useful if you would like to use steno for computer tasks other than just writing.
+You are completely free to delete these from your dictionary stack if you do not require them.

 ### Dictionary updates